AppSheet: Data Display

 AppSheet data can be displayed in graphical and interactive formats.
 Common data views include tables, forms, maps, charts, calendars, and dashboards.
 Each app can hold multiple views consisting of data from various sources.

 Declarative Programming Model

 AppSheet's platform allows users to declare the logic of the app's activity in order to customize the app's user experience rather than use traditional code.
 This level of abstraction essentially trades a granular level of customization that would be available through hard code for increased efficiency, scalability, and security that would be available through a declarative model.

-Security

-Data is stored on a user's device and the user's existing cloud-based storage system.
-When users sync their app, changes they make are sent to the AppSheet web service over an encrypted protocol (HTTPS).
-AppSheet then applies the changes to the backend spreadsheet (on Google Drive, Dropbox, etc.).
-The latest version of the spreadsheet or database is read (from Google Drive, Dropbox, etc.) and sent back to the mobile app.

-AppSheet's platform is also verified as SOC2 compliant.

 History

 AppSheet was originally founded by Praveen Seshadri in March 2014 after several months of developing the product at his home in Seattle, Washington.

 In 2015, AppSheet received seed funding from New Enterprise Associates.

-In 2018, AppSheet was recognized by TiE as a Tie50 award recipient recognizing innovative tech startups.

 In 2018, AppSheet launched SPEC, a natural-language programming tool allowing non-coders to build apps by asking users in plain English what they want to build.

-In 2018 and 2019, AppSheet was named a leader by Forrester Research for mobile low-code platforms for business developers.

 On January 14, 2020, AppSheet announced they had been acquired by Google and would be joining the Google Cloud team.